 Adult-use cannabis can only be sold in packages of a single colour without graphics other than the logo and a health warning.
 Cannabis products producing companies will not be allowed to promote themselves through TV commercials, sponsor people or events, billboards, or glossy magazine ads, or put their names on sports and cultural facilities.
 Companies will be allowed to brand their products, but avoiding anything that would appear to appeal directly to youth such as cartoon characters, animals, or celebrity endorsement.
 They can use factual information on their packaging, such as THC levels, that would help consumers make a decision on what product to buy.
 Promotion is only allowed in places where youth cannot view it.

 Individuals are permitted to grow up to a maximum of 4 plants at their home.

-The individual in all provinces is allowed to grow up to 4 plants in their house for personal use except in Manitoba and Quebec.
+An individual in all provinces is allowed to grow up to 4 plants in their house for personal use except in Manitoba and Quebec.
 Both Manitoba and Quebec do not permit household planting of cannabis plants.

 This article has been compiled from following sources on 25/01/2019.

 - https://laws-lois.justice.gc.ca/eng/acts/C-24.5/page-1.html - Department of Justice Laws, Government of Canada

 (Viewers Disclaimer: This article is meant for educational purpose only.
 This article is solely written for the presentation of facts.
 This article, the author or publishing company doesn’t mean to promote, express views, dissent or any way comment on the facts mentioned above.
 The facts mentioned above may or may not change in future.
 The author or publishing company are henceforth not liable for any of the facts mentioned above.)